SenseiDeElite/agecord/README.md

 Once a given recipient is added and enabled, just type your message and press **Enter** — the extension intercepts and encrypts it before sending.
 Hit enter again to confirm.

-If Discord warns you that the message you are about to send might contain a Discord token secret, this is a side effect of the characters present in the message.
-You can safely ignore it and hit enter again — the extension never sends secrets anywhere.
+If Discord warns you that the message you are about to send might contain a Discord token, this is a side effect of the characters present in the message.
+You can safely ignore it and hit enter again — the extension never sends any secrets anywhere.

 Received encrypted messages are decrypted and shown inline with a lock badge.